Admins

 • You cannot use long text areas, encrypted, or description fields in formulas.

 These are just a few examples.
-Before including formula fields as part of your solution design, make sure you check all considerations in the official documentation.
+Before including formula fields as part of your solution design, make sure you check all considerations in the official documentation

 Summary

-Learning formulas and logic in Salesforce is a very good skill to have as it can be used in various other places in the system, including Reports, Workflows, Validation Rules, and Flows.
+Learning formulas and logic in Salesforce is a very good skill to have as it can be used in various other places in the system, including Reports, Validation Rules, and Flows.

 Make sure you check out the recommended best practices and get some hands-on experience with this Trailhead Trail.